leetcoders/Leetcoder/README.md

 What is Leetcoder
 -----
-Leetcoder is a sortable table guidance for all questions all http://leetcode.com/onlinejudge
+Leetcoder is a sortable table guidance for all questions on http://leetcode.com/onlinejudge

 Please feel free to edit data file listed under Leetcoder/js/data.js when the new questions come out.